zhian21/course-project-zhian21/README.md

 ### Github Navigation Steps
 * First clone the repository at your local machine.
 * The structure of the repository is as follows:
-   * Data folder contains all the CSV files
+   * Data folder contains all the CSV files for the data used
    * Notebooks folder contains all the iPython files of the codes
       * Census_ACS.ipynb file extracts the medium income level of U.S. states
       * ATUS.ipynb file contains the preprocessing, exploratory data analysis, visualization, and OLS model results on the ATUS-related data file.
-      * pd_grid subfolder contains:
+      * ps subfolder contains:
         * model.py contains all the python script for the setup of the ABM model
         * server.py contains all the python script for seting up and running a server.
         * agent.py contains all the python script for the setup of the agent
       * requirement.text contains all the required libraries.
       * batchrun.py contains all the python script for the batch run
-      * analysis_updated.ipynb contains all codes for the results for the second batch run
+      * analysis.ipynb contains all codes for the results for the batch run
-      * batch_run_results_2.csv contains the output for the second batch run
+      * batch_run_results_.csv is not in the repo due to the size limitation
    * Proposal section folder contains all the write-up for the project
    * Figures folder contains sample figures for the project
+   * Final_proposal.pdf contains the final compiled pdf file for the write-up

 * Presentation folder contains in-class presentation slides